New manager FAQs

-As a first step a Request to Recruit and Advertise with Funding Approval form must be completed, with all required information and authorisations.
-This form should them be forwarded onto your local HR team.
-Our Recruitment and Selection webpages set out the process for recruiting and advertising externally with funding approval.
+As a first step, a Request to Recruit and Advertise with Funding Approval form must be completed, with all required information and authorisations.
+You should then forward this form to your local HR team.
+Our Recruitment and Selection web pages set out the process for recruiting and advertising externally with funding approval.

 Can I recruit without advertising?

 All posts (except those of six months' duration or less) must be advertised and placed on the College Employment website for a minimum of two weeks.
-Posts within the Professional, Technical and Operational Services and Learning and Teaching job families, which are funded or part funded by general College funds, should ideally be advertised internally only for a two week period, prior to advertising externally.
-If you wish to deviate from this process please discuss your reasons for this with your local HR representative.
+Posts within the Professional, Technical and Operational Services and Learning and Teaching job families, funded or part-funded by general College funds, should ideally be advertised internally only for a two week period, before advertising externally.
+If you wish to deviate from this process, please discuss your reasons with your local HR representative.

-Please note that HR keep a redeployment register, which consists of a list of staff at risk of redundancy, these staff must first be considered for vacant posts.
+Please note that HR keeps a redeployment register, consisting of a list of staff at risk of redundancy.
+These staff must first be considered for vacant posts.